IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/bar-chart.md

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/data-chart-stacked-bar-chart"
-           alt="$PlatformShort$ Stacked Bar Chart" >
+           alt="$Platform$ Stacked Bar Chart" >
 </code-view>

 <div class="divider--half"></div>

-## $PlatformShort$ Stacked 100% Bar Chart
+## $Platform$ Stacked 100% Bar Chart

-The $PlatformShort$ Stacked 100% Bar Chart is identical to the $PlatformShort$ Stacked Bar Chart in all aspects except in their treatment of the values on X-Axis (bottom labels of the chart).
+The $Platform$ Stacked 100% Bar Chart is identical to the $Platform$ Stacked Bar Chart in all aspects except in their treatment of the values on X-Axis (bottom labels of the chart).
 Instead of presenting a direct representation of the data, the stacked 100 bar chart presents the data in terms of percent of the sum of all values in a data point.

 You can create this type of chart in the `XamDataChart` control by binding your data to a `Stacked100BarSeries`, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/data-chart-stacked-100-bar-chart"
-           alt="$PlatformShort$ Stacked 100 Bar Chart" >
+           alt="$Platform$ Stacked 100 Bar Chart" >
 </code-view>

 <div class="divider--half"></div>